 The whole business of financial donations is rather prominent currently, what with the government facing ongoing questions about the source and provenance of the money allegedly used to pay for renovations of the flat in Downing Street.
 It’s a timely moment therefore at which represent. premieres its new play about that very subject written by Isla van Tricht.
-Entitled Money, you can tell its fictional simply because unlike in real life we get to have say in how things turn out – “ooh, a bit of politics” as Ben Elton used to say.
+Entitled Money, you can tell its fictional simply because unlike in real life we get to have a say in how things turn out – “ooh, a bit of politics” as Ben Elton used to say.
 For this is one of those interactive shows which canvasses the audience’s opinion and uses it to guide the ending of the play.

 There’s more than a touch of a recent infamous viral video at the start of proceedings as various participants arrive for a Zoom meeting, talk over each other, find themselves on mute or realise that they have managed to badge themselves rather unfortunately; I half expected someone to utter the immortal line: “You have no authority here”.
 However, this isn’t Handforth Parish Council but a trustee meeting for The Nyoni Youth and Community Project.
 They are a relatively small localised charity but their CEO, Angela, has big ideas about expansion especially as this will honour her father’s legacy as the charity’s founder.
 She has an ongoing spiky relationship with the Chair of the Board Glenn but hopes she can rely on the other trustees (which includes us in the audience) to vote in favour of her latest announcement.
 And it’s a big one because she reveals that big business in the form of the Anders Corporation is prepared to donate a million pounds towards the inevitably shaky funding.